Ironjanowar/cabify_challenge/README.md

 maintains bigger states.
 But I defined a `GenServer` just in case the module needed to do more than just store and update the state.

+## Deployment

+This project uses `docker` to deploy, the `Dockerfile` gets all the needed dependencies, sets the environment variables, compiles the project, creates a release using the `mix release` command and executes the binary generated.

 ## Trouble with gitlab CI

 I had some trouble using gitlab CI, the docker container could not be